Anti-Harassment Frequently Asked Questions

 I would like to collect statements and character references on my own behalf for this process.
 Will that documentation be considered as part of the record?

-If you have the names of witnesses who have direct knowledge of the allegation, please provide the names to your Civil Specialist, along with a brief statement of what knowledge they have.
+If you have the names of witnesses who have direct knowledge of the allegation, please provide the names to the Civil Specialist, along with a brief statement of what knowledge they have.
 Reaching out to witnesses yourself could be perceived as interfering in the process and as retaliatory.
-Regarding character witnesses for individuals outside of the NIH, please know that the administrative inquiry is not a legal process.
-The purpose is to obtain an understanding if a policy violation occurred in a limited, discrete circumstance and is not a broad judgement on who you are as a person.
-If you provide statements of individual character witnesses from individuals outside of the NIH that have no knowledge of the actual allegations, then these will be disregarded.

 What protection do I have from people making false allegations?

-Civil Specialists will ensure a thorough review of all allegations that are reported to them.
-There is no presumption of guilt and you will have an opportunity to respond to all allegations.
+This process ensures a thorough, objective review of all allegations that are reported.
+There is no presumption of guilt, and you will have an opportunity to respond to all allegations.

 I was notified the Civil inquiry is now closed, what happens next?